abbaasalif/Televital/README.md

 django-filter                 2.2.0
 djangorestframework           3.11.0

-the project runs on sqllite db and will be migrated in the next commit
+runs on MYSql DB

+create a database

+add these credentials in settings.py file

+python manage.py migrate to migrate and auto create all the tables based on the models.py file.